You see them in the movies, they seem synonymous with ‘Martial Arts’. So what do the colour belts in martial arts even mean?

-Minimum time – 6 months of active training as a yellow belt.
+Yellow Belt (5th Kyu) requires you to complete a minimum of 6 months of active training.
 The yellow belt is acquired through an exam.
-This level is where the student begins to understand the basic principles of Karate.
+Therefore, this level is the beginning of your understanding basic principles of Karate.

-As a Brown belt, you have a high level of control over Karate techniques’ mechanical execution to apply those techniques with a resisting partner.
-In terms of self-defence, they have a better overall perception of physical altercation and combat.
+As a Brown belt, you have a high level of control over Karate techniques’ mechanical execution to apply those techniques with your resisting partner.
+In terms of self-defence, a student displaying this coloured belt has a better overall perception of physical altercation and combat.

-Aikido is a modern, non-aggressive Japanese martial art that and was developed early in the 20th century.
-It is based on circular, flowing movements originating from a relaxed body and an entirely centred mind.
+Aikido is a modern, non-aggressive Japanese martial art that.
+It was developed early in the 20th century.
+Aikido is based on circular, flowing movements originating from a relaxed body and an entirely centred mind.

 In Aikido, there are only two belts.
-The Black Belt is given to you after completing a formal exam of the art’s basic techniques and is generally takes up to 4-6 years of training.
+The White Belt is given to students when they start with the Black Belt given to you after completing a formal exam.
+An exam of the art’s basic techniques generally takes up to 4-6 years of training.

 Judo originated in Imperial Japan as a system for Samurai to fight unarmed and in close combat.
 Judo specialises in throws and has a uniformly designed international system of progression.